simonmcmanus/livedocs/README.md

   * textarea
   * checkbox

-If no input is specified live-docs will default to an input.
+If no input is specified livedocs will default to an input.

 If no input type is specified it will become an input.
 If location is set to body it will be the only field sent in the body.